 Foraging for Wild Carrot (Queen Anne’s lace), Sumac and Cattails

-My study, fascination and field knowledge started early with plants and herbs.
+My study, fascination, and field knowledge on the subject of foraging for edibles started early with plants and herbs.
 I was intrigued by the “Old and Unique” Shaker women’s ways and the vast knowledge of a plant or herb’s medicinal properties and applications.

 My Father, Michael Douglas Flannery, was a quiet but powerful inspiration to me as he would busy himself in the “Seasons of Growing” and harvesting beautiful plants and flowers.
 I remember the very first organic garden he helped me plant with great patience.
 I can still see and feel the memory every time my bare feet touch the newly upturned coolness of the sandy loam in the hot and hazy weather.